2020 Census: What Nonprofits Need to Know

 HOW TO GET INVOLVED

-See the National Council of Nonprofit’s outlines on the US Census here and tips for nonprofit engagement:
+See the National Council of Nonprofit’s outlines on the US Census here and tips for nonprofit engagement, as well as resources listed here:

 - Convene and educate community leaders and other stakeholders, including the media, about the Census.